 We’re here to help with four tips so you can take great photos and protect student privacy.

 Tip #1: Avoid including students’ faces in your photos.

 There are many ways you can take great photos of your students without revealing their identities.

 1. A photo of the back of your students’ heads, or in profile, while they’re busy with schoolwork.

 2. A photo that includes your students’ hands only.
-They could be holding supplies you purchased with your donation, or a thank you note.
+They could be holding supplies you purchased with your donation.

 3. A photo of your students’ creatively hiding their faces.
-As in example 2, they could be holding supplies you purchased with your donation, or a thank you note.
+As in example 2, they could be holding supplies you purchased with your donation.

 Keep in mind that we share your photos with your donor or sponsor.
 These examples are so great because they show what was purchased, or highlight a handmade thank-you note that shows how much the donation meant to the students.